What Is Dim Sum? The Story of a Chinese Cultural Tradition

 Dim sum in Chinese is called Dian Xin (点心), literally meaning "to touch the heart".

 The culture of eating these small dishes is believed to have started in the 10th century during the Song dynasty.
-Royal chefs in the northern part of the country started making small dishes for the royal family, using various types of ingredients such as lark tongue and roasted pheasant.
+Royal chefs in the northern part of the country started making small dishes for the royal family.
+They used various types of special ingredients such as lark tongue and roasted pheasant.
 Due to their status and great taste, the dishes started gaining popularity with the commoners in the area.

-As the centuries passed, a gradual migration of people from northern to southern parts of China pursued.
-People from the north brought their culture and foods, and continued to prepare and serve the small dishes they loved.
+As the centuries passed, a gradual migration of people from northern to southern parts of China occurred.
+People from the north brought their customs, and continued to prepare and serve the small dishes they loved.

-Over time, the menu of these dishes started to evolve and expand, taking inspiration from a variety of other cuisines and culture.
-By the 19th century dim sum started to become extremely popular in Cantonese parts of the country including modern-day Guangdong and Hong Kong.
+Over time, the menu of these dishes started to evolve and expand, taking inspiration from a variety of other cuisines and cultures.
+By the 19th century, dim sum became extremely popular in Cantonese parts of the country.
+This included modern-day Guangdong and Hong Kong.

 Traders and travellers frequently visited both of these cities and started eating dim sum in tea houses during their free time.
 This eventually evolved into the modern concept of yum cha, which involves enjoying dim sum with tea.